 All driver details are held online and accessed via ALD Automotive's 'THREESIXTY' online fleet management portal.
 Each grey fleet driver has their own unique login to access and update their details, which include details of their car, mileage, MOT and VED and motor insurance.

 Once drivers have input their details, they will then be repeatedly prompted via email to take action when their MOT, VED or insurance renewal are due.
-They will also be reminded every six months to update any change of information.

 Reports can be scheduled by company's nominated administrator(s) to meet specific requirements.
 In the event of a driver not providing the required details, any 'At Risk' situations such as a car being uninsured or out of MOT will be instantly flagged up via a traffic light system within the reporting, enabling the company to take immediate action.